-1. Board of Directors
+1 Board of Directors

 The Articles of Association provide that the Company's Board of Directors shall comprise at least two Directors.
-The Company currently has five Directors, all of whom are non-executive directors.
-The Directors meet on a regular basis to review and assess the investment policy and performance of the Company and generally to supervise the conduct of its affairs.
+The Company currently has six Directors, all of whom are non-executive directors.
+The Directors meet on a regular basis to review and assess the investment policy and performance of the Company and generally to supervise the conduct of its affairs, including in relation to the Company's risk profile, the delegation or allocation of operational responsibilities to the Company's service providers and exercising oversight of the way in which these responsibilities are fulfilled.